danRalph/AWS-Amplify-React/README.md

 Built using express/serverless Node through AWS Amplify, using the Amplify CLI.
 There is a contact form which uses an API Gateway, AWS Lambda and an Amazon DynamoDB table to store all the contacts and messages.
 Cognito is used for identity management (User Pools).
-As expected, the sites static files are served from an S3 Bucket and monitoring is provided by CloudWatch.
+The sites static files are served from an S3 Bucket and monitoring is provided by CloudWatch.
 I also set up and connected a custom domain using Route 53.

 ## Frontend